stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

     …optimizes better than a similar call with `comp2`.

-* **How much code duplication inlining would cause?** Code bloat is bad as it increases compilation time, size of program, and cache hit rates.
+* **How much code duplication inlining would cause?** Code bloat is bad as it increases compilation time, size of program, and lowers cache hit rates.

 * **How much work duplication inlining would cause?** Consider the next two examples from the paper “Secrets of the Glasgow Haskell Compiler inliner”